fishfolk/jumpy/README.md

 ### Contributing

-Anyone involved in the Fish Fight community must follow our [code of conduct](https://github.com/fishfight/jumpy/blob/main/CODE_OF_CONDUCT.md).
+Anyone involved in the Fish Folk community must follow our [code of conduct](https://github.com/fishfight/jumpy/blob/main/CODE_OF_CONDUCT.md).

-If you'd like to make something for Fish Fight, check out our [help-wanted](https://github.com/fishfight/jumpy/labels/help%20wanted) issues or just ask us on [Discord](https://discord.gg/4smxjcheE5).
+If you'd like to make something for Fish Figh: Jumpy check out our [help-wanted](https://github.com/fishfolis/jumpy/labels/help%20wanted) issues or just ask us on [Discord](https://discord.gg/4smxjcheE5).
 We'll soon post an updated roadmap for the next month or two of work ahead.

 Before committing and opening a PR, please run the following commands and follow their instructions:
 1. `cargo clippy -- -W clippy::correctness -D warnings`